J'ai cherché: Music video

 A music video to accompany the release of "J'ai cherché" was first released onto Amir's YouTube channel on 3 March 2016 at a total length of three minutes and thirty-two seconds.
 An abridged version of the video was uploaded to the Eurovision Song Contest's YouTube channel on 13 March 2016 with an alternate lyrics and a total length of 2:59 minutes.
 It has since received over 18 million views and is one of the most positively received among all of the 2016 participants, and his first version of the song has received over 100 million views on his own channel on YouTube.

 Reception

 Since its release to French radio in January 2016, the song has received largely positive feedback from the public.
+The song reached number two on the French Singles Chart, on 20 May 2016, behind "Can't Stop the Feeling!" by Justin Timberlake.
 Many of these fans were pleased when it was chosen to represent France at Eurovision, leading much of the media covering the contest to believe that this was the first French contest entry in recent memory to be positively backed by its own public.
 The song has been listened to on radio over 1.2 billion times, earning Amir the first W9 Gold Award on 11 December 2016 for the most listened-to French song on radio.

 The single was certified platinum in France in October 2016.
 In August 2022, it was certified Diamond.